U.S. car rental firm Avis Budget tops revenue estimates as demand recovers

-BusinessU.S. car rental firm Avis Budget tops revenue estimates as demand recovers

-U.S. rental car company Avis Budget Group Inc (CAR.O) topped Wall Street estimates for first-quarter revenue on Monday, as more people started traveling again after getting vaccinated against COVID-19.
+(Reuters) -U.S. rental car company Avis Budget Group Inc topped Wall Street estimates for first-quarter revenue on Monday, as more people started traveling again after getting vaccinated against COVID-19.

 Avis had to cut jobs and realign its fleet after the pandemic hammered rental demand in 2020, but things are starting to look up as vaccine rollouts gather pace and people get back on the road.